BeNhNp/Rectified-Text-Recognition/ReadMe.md

 or you can use the datasets from [deep-text-recognition-benchmark](https://github.com/clovaai/deep-text-recognition-benchmark)
  ([link](https://pan.baidu.com/s/1KSNLv4EY3zFWHpBYlpFCBQ) password: rryk)(much more dataset is provided on goole drive on this repo).

-or you can create your own datasets only if follow the same format.
+or you can create your own datasets as long as follow the same format.

 ## Train